I read a blog post recently that really got me thinking.

 What holds this mosaic together?
 Love for Christ and loving service to others.

 I don’t prefer hip-hop music, but I love Jerry, a former student of mine who is a hip-hop artist.
 I’ll listen to Jerry rap, not because I pretend to like rap, but because I love Jerry.
 But even Jerry knows I wouldn’t go on tour with him.
-I may not attend a hip-hop service, but if Jerry were on my staff, I would advocate to have a hip-hop service.
+I may not attend a hip-hop service, but if Jerry were on my staff, I would advocate having a hip-hop service.
 I would never make the people attending that service feel they have to attend the service I attend, nor would I tell traditional worshippers they should trade the organ for a drum kit.
 It’s what moves them, so I rejoice in what they prefer, even if I don’t prefer it.

-However, when it’s time to be the hands and feet of Jesus, I would serve alongside people from the hip-hop service, the traditional service, the cowboy service, the reggae service or whatever other service might be offered.
+However, when it’s time to be the hands and feet of Jesus, I would serve alongside people from the hip-hop service, the traditional service, the cowboy service, the reggae service or whatever other services might be offered.
 I would get to know them and their preferences at the common ground of love for and service through Christ.
 When you’re my brother or sister in Christ, who cares what your musical preference is?
 When someone comes to Christ, does it matter which service they attended?
 Regardless of the particular church service, the whole church wins!
 We may hang out in different rooms, but we’re in the same big family, in the same big house.
 And that’s a good thing.

 Israel was called as one people to love and serve God and neighbor.
 They loved and served in unity.
 They worshipped One God in and through a variety of expressions.
 As long as we’re not building silos and fortifying our different rooms, why not celebrate the reality that Audio Adrenaline proclaimed loudly many years ago; “it’s a big, big house with lots and lots of rooms?”